shivamyadav-dev/AskMyDocs/askmydocs_readme.md

 - **Groq** - For lightning-fast LLM inference
 - **HuggingFace** - For open-source embeddings
 - **Gradio** - For the beautiful UI framework
-- **My Mentor** - For pushing me to build systems that solve real problems

 ---